7 Ways Microsoft Azure is Stronger Than AWS

 Amazon Web Services (AWS) is clearly a leader in cloud services.
 It offers solutions for all kinds of industries, from manufacturing to travel & hospitality.
 In terms of its technological offerings, there’s storage, application building, analytics, and more.
-But as powerful as Amazon is in the world of the cloud, it’s got competition with Microsoft Azure.
+But as powerful as Amazon is in the world of the cloud, it’s got competition in Microsoft Azure.
 The latter has grown to the extent that it too offers the many products and services that AWS offers, often with an edge or benefit over AWS.
 Here are seven ways Microsoft Azure takes a stronger lead.

 More Regions Than Any Other Cloud Provider